Pregnancy Relax, Stretch and Breathe

 philosophy, as the focus of the class is very much on birth

 What should I bring and wear?

 Comfy, stretchy clothes are a must.
-If you can bring an exercise mat, blanket/throw
+Please bring a mat,

 What's the format of the class?